nafizjiwa/REACT-Router/README.md

       // get navigate function
       const navigate = useNavigate();

-      //1. define an object where the key is is the query parameter name and value is query parameter value const searchQueryParams = {
+      //Define an object where the key is is the query parameter name and value is query parameter value const searchQueryParams = {
         order: 'ASC'
       }
       // use createSearchParams which takes an object and transforms it to a query string of the form order=ASC const searchQueryString = createSearchParams(searchQueryParams);

-      // force a navigate by passing in an object with pathname indicating that path to navigate and search indicating the query parameters to append navigate({
+      // kcall navigate by passing in an object with pathname indicating that path to navigate and search indicating the query parameters to append to path navigate({
         pathname:'/list',
         search: `?${searchQueryString}`
       })

+NOTES: